 - Check out your LinkedIn connections to see if anyone you know is doing something like it.
 Ask them questions.

-- After some of that and you want to dig in a bit more with your favorites, consider taking a brief low-cost course online to give you a small taste of it.
+- When you want to dig in a little bit more with your favorite ideas, consider taking a brief low-cost course online to give you a small taste of it.
+(You can find good stuff for around $25 USD.)

 “What Will People Think If I Choose Something Alternative?”